davidjgarfield/followupFocus/README.md

 ## Desired Roadmap
 Desired Future Features:
+   - v1.5x Confirm/track emails viewed/opened [pixel served]
-v1.5 Update lead data to confirm/track email viewed/opened [pixel serve driven] v1.6 Display quantification of email campains / graph emails opened and website return visit CTA ratios v1.7 Cookie tracking data ammend lead detail for first and last page lead came from, which form ver lead used v1.8 Ability to set up more than one campaign for same lead list say 50/50 for simple A/B testing v2.0 Create rules to modify future email campaign versions based on a leads previous actions
+   - v1.6x Display quantification of email campains / graph emails opened and website return visit CTA ratios -v1.7x Cookie tracking from website ammends lead detail for first and last page lead came from, which form ver lead used -v1.8x Ability to set up more than one campaign for same lead list say 50/50 for simple A/B testing -v2.0x Create rules GUI interface for campagins that let you modify what happens next for specific actions performed by lead.

-## Description Detail
+### Description Detail
 When a specific number of days later (say it's been 2 days) a new lead's age is now 2.
 FollowupFocus generates and emails a desired first "Thank you, Name" reply for each 2 day old lead.
 To do so, front end campaign creation and management interfaces are needed to: